Mc-Zen/quill/src/decorations.typ

 /// - wires (integer): Number of wires to slice.
 /// - labels (array, dictionary): Labels for the slice.
 See @@gate()
 /// - stroke (stroke): Line style for the slice.
+/// - labels (array, string, content, dictionary): One or more labels to add to the
+///        slice.
+See @@gate().
 #let slice(
   wires: 0,
   stroke: (paint: red, thickness: .7pt, dash: "dashed"),